From the Grand Canyon, point your wheels southeast to Silver City, N.M., home to a vibrant arts scene and natural beauty.

 Santa Rita, N.M.

 Fifteen miles from Silver City lies the Santa Rita open pit copper mine, also known as the Chino Mine.
 Stand at the overlook and take in the view of the mine that is 1,500 feet deep and 1.5 miles across.
-It's the world's second largest open pit copper mine.
+It's the world's third oldest and second largest open pit copper mine.

 Catwalk National Recreation Trail